zdravkov/kendo-docs/getting-started/using-kendo-with/AngularJS/the-grid-widget.md

 ---
-title: The Grid widget in Angular-Kendo
+page_title: The Grid widget in Angular-Kendo
 ---

 # The Grid widget in Angular-Kendo